Lesie-23/Shield-Insurance-Business-Performance-Analytics/README.md

 ## ⭐ Key Insights

-●  The business generated ₹989.25M in total revenue from 26.84K customers, with an average revenue of ₹36.86K per customer, supported by steady daily growth indicators.
+●  The business generated ₹989.25M in total revenue from 26.84K customers, with an average revenue of ₹36.86K per customer.

 ●  March 2023 recorded the strongest business performance, contributing 82.3% of total customers and 85% of total revenue, followed by a slowdown in April where customers declined by 41.4% and revenue fell by 41.7%.